craftson/spec/README.md

 - `"contributors"` - Array of strings.
 Describes contributors who helped in the creation or maintenance of the package, but are not considered to be its authors or maintainers.
-Each string in the array describes a different author, and must adhere to the person/entity format.
+Each string in the array describes a different contributor, and must adhere to the person/entity format.

 - `"license"` - String.
 The license that files in the package are under.
 Must be either a license identifier from https://spdx.org/licenses/ or a link to a webpage that describes the license, like